SwiftGGTeam/the-swift-programming-language-in-chinese/BasicTypes.rst

 .. docnote:: Subjects to be covered in this section

 	* Declaration syntax
+	* Multiple variable declarations and initializations on one line
 	* Naming conventions
 	* Integer types
 	* Floating point types